 Sea scallops are prized for their delicate flavor and tender flesh as well as for how simple and quick they are to prepare.
-Unfortunately, scallops – as is the case with most seafood – does not keep as well in the refrigerator as meat or poultry.
-All seafood tends to develop bacteria very quickly, so if you do not intend to use your sea scallops within 24 hours of purchasing them, it is best to pu them in the freezer, where they will keep for at least three months.
+Unfortunately, scallops – as is the case with most seafood – do not keep as well in the refrigerator as meat or poultry, and should be used within 24 hours of purchasing them.
+Otherwise it's best to freeze them, which preserves their quality for at least three months.

 Place your fresh scallops in a colander or mesh strainer and rinse them gently in cool water to remove any sand or grit.

 Pat the scallops dry with clean paper towels.

 Arrange the scallops in a single layer on a parchment-lined sheet, taking care that none of them touch each other.
 Transfer the sheet to your freezer, and freeze for three to four hours or until the scallops are hard-frozen.

 Portion the scallops into resealable plastic containers or zipper-seal freezer bags.
 Label and date them, so you can monitor their freshness.